Last Updated on September 13, 2023

 Certain buildings and sights become emblems of a country.
 In Rome it’s the Colosseo, in Paris La Tour Eiffel and in London Big Ben.
 In Berlin the signature attraction is Brandenburger Tor.

-A Don’t Miss in Berlin: The Berlin Wall
+One of the Don’t Miss Things to See in Berlin: The Berlin Wall

 Although it’s one of the most-visited sights in the city, very little of the Berlin Wall still remains.
 The longest existing stretch is the East Side Gallery, so named for the murals painted on it by more than 100 international artists.
-It has been preserved as an open-air art gallery.
+It is an open-air art gallery and remains one of the don’t -miss things to see in Berlin.

 Today you can see the Berlin Wall via car, tour bus, bike, Segway or by foot.
 If you choose the latter and want to walk the wall you can rent the popular Mauer Guide, a GPS-integrated “wall guide” that traces its path through the city.
 The device, which costs €10 per day to rent, includes historical film and sound clips on 22 points of interest, with stops at the five key locations, and allows you to zoom in and out on a digital map.